-The cheapest day to depart from United States to Rostov on Don is on a Wednesday when prices can be found for as low as $715.
-The most expensive day to fly to Rostov on Don is Friday, with ticket prices averaging around $882.
+The cheapest day to depart on your flight to Rostov on Don is on a Wednesday when prices can be found for as low as $715.
+This is often the case because there is less demand to fly during this day of the week.
+Be sure to avoid booking your departure on a Friday as prices are generally higher than usual.
+According to our data, the average ticket price to Rostov on Don on Friday is $882.

-Foreign travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued within 72 hours before arrival.
+Foreign travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test taken within 72 hours before departure.
 The medical certificate must be issued in Russian or in English.
 A notarized translation to Russian is accepted.Quarantine requirements